Radio music ripping: FM radio

-There are three ways of ripping songs from an FM broadcast.
+There are two ways of ripping songs from an FM broadcast.

 Radio Data System

-Some FM receivers are capable of receiving a data stream known as Radio Data System or RDS.
-This provides artist and title information that can be shown on the display of a compatible FM receiver.
+Some FM receivers are capable of receiving Radio Data System (RDS) data.
+This data provides artist and title information that can be shown on the display of a compatible FM receiver.
 A compatible receiver, connected to the computer, can tag saved audio streams with these data.
 The disadvantage of RDS is that the title may change before or after the song itself changes, causing the recording process to miss part of the beginning or end of the song.
 Some stations also use their display text as a secondary means of advertising themselves or a sponsor and might refuse outright to display title/artist text.

-In the near future RDS will include a new feature called RT+ or Radio Text Plus.
+RDS includes a new feature called RT+ or Radio Text Plus.
 As well as providing discrete text fields for Artist, Album & Track Title, RT+ includes 'item running' and 'item toggle' bits which can be used to accurately mark the track transitions and DJ/commercial interruptions, aiding the process of recording, filenaming and ID3 tagging.

-Separating music from non-music

-Swedish company PopCatcher has patented a technology that enables distinguishing between music, chatter and commercials.
-It is a self-learning process that first identifies the broadcasting habits of a given radio station.
-PopCatcher is designed to automatically exclude commercials and DJ patter from the recording, which results in "cleaner" audio files.
-The process is fully independent from the Internet.
-However, it does not recognize the names and the artists of the recorded songs.